 In the Area

-- Purchase the combination ticket for the Tower Bridge and the Monument to the Great Fire and some great views of London from the top of the Monument (after you’ve climbed the 311 stairs!) and learn about the Great Fire of 1666.
+- Monument to the Great Fire provides more great views of London and you can learn about the Great Fire of 1666 at the Monument.

 - Take the bus from the Tower Hill stop to Monument stop (line 15) on one of the old Routemaster buses.
 They are becoming quite rare so take your ride on one while you still can.